etiennelord/BRIDES/README.md

 The R version of BRIDES depends on the following R libraries:

 ##### [SDDE](https://cran.r-project.org/web/packages/SDDE/index.html)
-Wrapper to some function of the igraph library and doParallel package.
+Wrapper to some useful graph manipulation functions of the 'igraph' library and the 'doParallel' R package.
 ##### [igraph](http://igraph.org/r/)
-A collection of network analysis tools including shortest-path analysis.
+A collection of network handling tools including shortest-path analysis.
 ##### [doParallel](https://cran.r-project.org/web/packages/doParallel/index.html)
-Foreach Parallel adaptor for the 'parallel' package.
+For-each parallel adaptor for the 'parallel' R package.

-The C++ version is optimize to use OpenMP for dispatching tasks to different threads.
+The C++ version of the program is optimized for the use of OpenMP and dispatching tasks to different threads.
 ##### [OpenMP](http://openmp.org/wp/)